cyberhardt/aria2setup/README.md

 The other addons I've tested: https://addons.mozilla.org/en-US/firefox/addon/aria2-integration-extension/ (had unecessary ariang interface), https://addons.mozilla.org/en-US/firefox/addon/aria2-extension/ (didn't work), https://addons.mozilla.org/en-US/firefox/addon/aria2-integration/ (didn't work).

+After installing the addon, I recommend making the following changes on the Options page:
+1 - Notifications when download start and when it is complete 2 - Enable Display Download Prompt and Download Override (you can ignore this if you'd like aria2 to download all the stuff to the same folder all the time)
+3 - Set user agent to aria2/1.36.0 or your browser's user agent 4 - Enable both Capture Browser Downloads and Always Capture Downloads.

 -

 I couldn't find a proper guide for this anywhere.
 No one tells you that you need to have a .conf file for it to work.
 What the hell?